maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Asking for help

 As much as solving a problem on one's own is nice, asking for help might be the solution!
-It is also a skill or a bunch of skills: both how and where to ask for help but also deciding when to ask for help, when it's no longer worth anyone's time to have your keeping working alone on a problem.
+It is also a skill or a bunch of skills: both how and where to ask for help but also deciding when to ask for help, when it's no longer worth anyone's money to have your keeping working alone on a problem.

 ### How to ask for help?